Swami Ramanand Tirtha: Life

-Swami Ramanand Tirtha first established Rashtriya Shala ("The National School") at Hipparge Rava.
+Swami Ramanand Tirtha established Rashtriya Shala ("The National School") at Hipparge Rava.
 He also worked as a teacher in Ausa in Latur district.

+In 1950, Swami Ramananda Tirth founded Nanded Education Society, which today is the parent organization of three institutions, namely, People's High School Nanded, People's College Nanded and Science College Nanded.

 Memorials

 Dr. P.V.Narasimha Rao, former Prime Minister of India started "Swami Ramananda Teerth Memorial" in Hyderabad.
 Swamiji's mortal remains are resting here in the premises at Brahmanvada, Begumpet, Hyderabad.
 Several other eminent people from Maharashtra, Telangana, Karnataka, were his followers.
 Several of them headed mostly congressional governments in their respective states.
 Some have served in the Central Cabinet, too.

 The Swami Ramanand Teerth Marathwada University, Nanded which servers the southern part of Marathwada Region of Maharashtra State, specifically to the districts of Nanded, Latur, Parbhani and Hingoli has been named after him.
 The university, set up in 1994, has 172 colleges affiliated to it.